Global Generation of Adjoint Line Bundles on Projective $5$-folds: Introduction

 \section{Introduction}

 Throughout this paper, we work over an algebraic closed field $k$ of characteristic zero.

 Geometric properties of pluricanonical and adjoint line bundles on surfaces and higher dimensional varieties have been extensively studied.
-Motivated by work of Kodaira \cite{Kodaira1968} and Bombieri \cite{Bombieri1973}, who studied pluricanonical maps of surfaces of general type, one wants to understand explicitly when the pluricanonical line bundles or more generally adjoint line bundle on higher dimension is globally generated or very ample.
-In 1985, Fujita \cite{Fujita1987} raised the following conjecture.
+Motivated by work of Kodaira \cite{Kodaira1968} and Bombieri \cite{Bombieri1973}, who studied pluricanonical maps of surfaces of general type, one wants to understand explicitly when pluricanonical line bundles or more generally adjoint line bundles on higher dimension varieties are globally generated or very ample.
+In \cite{Fujita1988}, Fujita posted the following conjecture.